 Confirmed case: An illness in one person that is confirmed by a lab test or by linking it to another case that was confirmed in a lab.
 A case can be confirmed if the person was exposed to a known, contagious infection.
 For example, if tests show a child in your household has swine flu, and you get the same symptoms, you would be a confirmed case.

 Epidemic: An outbreak of an infectious disease that occurs in greater numbers than expected.
 The disease spreads rapidly from person to person.

 Hybrid flu: A disease created when genes from animal influenza viruses mix with human flu viruses.
 For example, the new virus responsible for the swine flu is believed to be a mix of pig, bird (avian), and human flu viruses.
-Hybrid flu viruses have caused pandemics twice in the past, in 1957 and 1968.
+Hybrid flu viruses have caused pandemics three times in the past, in 1957, 1968, and 2009.

 H1N1 virus: The most common subtype of influenza A, including the swine flu virus.
-The Department of Homeland Security and the Department of Agriculture want the swine flu to be referred to as the H1N1 virus so the pandemic does not negatively affect the pork industry.
+The Department of Homeland Security and the Department of Agriculture wants the swine flu to be referred to as the H1N1 virus so the pandemic does not negatively affect the pork industry.
 You cannot get the H1N1 virus from eating well-cooked pork.
 But you should wash your hands after you visit a petting zoo or touch pigs.

 Pandemic: An extreme infectious disease outbreak that affects the entire world.
 Type A influenza viruses are the only ones known to have caused pandemics.
 In 1918, the Spanish flu pandemic killed 40-50 million people.
-The new swine flu virus could cause a pandemic if it is confirmed to easily spread from person to person and begins to cause severe illness all over the world.
+The new swine flu virus caused a pandemic in 2009 as it spread from person to person and caused severe illness all over the world.